crazychenz/vinnie.work/website/static/misc/android-notes/7-static-apk-analysis.md

 One of the things I'll do while going through code is find an area of interest based on some API usage or a string and then start to trace the calls through usage.
 If you Right Click on a label in the Java, you can then click on "Find Usage" or "Usage Tree Search".

 If you are looking at obfuscated code, as you work out what something is doing, JADX will allow you to refactor the name of something by right clicking and clicking "Rename".
-It'll rename the usage of that variable everywhere it tell its the same variable.
+It'll rename the usage of that variable everywhere it can determine its the same variable.

 Finally, using the "Navigation" menu and all of the searching capabilites are invaluable when hunting through the code to find collections of useful information while reverse engineering.